joshfrench/om-wiki-fork/Cursors.md

 `transact!` is allowed during and outside of the render phase.
 When called during the render phase, no `transact!`-ed changes will be visible until the next frame is rendered (next render).
 That's to keep each rendered frame consistent app-wise.

-When rendering, we want to show a consistent view built from one consistent snapshot of the application state.
+When rendering, we want to show a consistent view built from a single snapshot of the application state.
 That's why changes made in the middle of the render phase are not immediately visible for not-yet-rendered components.

 Outside the render phase, `deref` returns the current value, while calls to `om.core/value` will return the last rendered value.